John Wesley was convinced of the great importance of prayer by saying:

 Activities need to be down-sized so we are not encumbered with too much busy-ness.
 By simplifying our activities, we will have the time available to schedule secret prayer time, as well as being more sensitive and aware of the Holy Spirit’s guidance.

 I know this sounds elementary, but the best thing I do to remind myself of the great importance of prayer is post ‘prayer’ phrases on my walls (and on my computer).
+I also use the ‘Daily Reminder’ feature on my phone to remind myself at certain times, to separate myself from other activities, and talk to Father, even if for just a few minutes.

 Below are just a few of my favorites.
 Perhaps you might copy them for yourself as reminders.